 Throughout his career, he has worked in the private, public, and nonprofit sectors on reducing achievement gaps and promoting equity.
 In addition to his work with the Oregon Health & Outdoors Initiative, Robison volunteers with groups like Outside In and Brown People Camping.
 He received his Master of Public Administration degree with a focus in natural resource management from Portland State University.

 Emily’s work focused on health innovations that bridge healthcare and public health.
-She leads OPHI’s work on the Oregon Health & Outdoors Initiative, a cross-sector partnership that aims to improve health, equity, and conservation outcomes for all Oregonians by increasing the presence of and access to parks, nature, and the outdoors.
+As the Interim Executive Director of the Oregon Public Health Institute, she leads OPHI’s work on the Oregon Health & Outdoors Initiative.
 She also manages the Consumer Confidence Project, supports OPHI’s HEAL Cities and HIA programs, and works closely with the Oregon Community Health Workers Association.
 Emily holds a Master of Public Health: Health Management & Policy and is fluent in Spanish.

 Emily can help you:

 Develop or advance upstream innovations that promote health and equity and bring new partners to the table

 Create and implement person-centered health system transformation projects